kjurek/pandoc_resume/markdown/resume.md

     Responsibilities:

     - Port tests from TTCN to C++ using gtest and gmock libraries
-    - Create python script which generates C++ test fixtures using LLVM
+    - Create python script which generates C++ test fixtures from existing code using LLVM

     Technology stack: **C++, Python, Linux**